cloraronco/OpenCV-Bootcamp/README.md

 In computer vision, tracking plays a pivotal role in various real-world applications.
 These applications include:

-* **Surveillance**: Tracking objects in video feeds from security cameras to detect and monitor activities.
+* [Surveillance](https://github.com/cloraronco/OpenCV-Bootcamp#tracking-in-computer-vision): Tracking objects in video feeds from security cameras to detect and monitor activities.
-* **Autonomous Vehicles**: Enabling vehicles to track the movement of other vehicles, pedestrians, and objects on the road to make informed decisions.
+* [Autonomous Vehicles](https://github.com/cloraronco/OpenCV-Bootcamp#tracking-in-computer-vision): Enabling vehicles to track the movement of other vehicles, pedestrians, and objects on the road to make informed decisions.
-* **Object Recognition**: Tracking objects as they move within a video frame, aiding in their identification.
+* [Object Recognition](https://github.com/cloraronco/OpenCV-Bootcamp#tracking-in-computer-vision): Tracking objects as they move within a video frame, aiding in their identification.
-* **Gesture Recognition**: Keeping track of hand movements in real time to recognize gestures and interactions.
+* [Gesture Recognition](https://github.com/cloraronco/OpenCV-Bootcamp#tracking-in-computer-vision): Keeping track of hand movements in real time to recognize gestures and interactions.
-* **Augmented Reality:** Tracking markers or objects in the environment to overlay digital information or virtual objects.
+* [Augmented Reality](https://github.com/cloraronco/OpenCV-Bootcamp#tracking-in-computer-vision): Tracking markers or objects in the environment to overlay digital information or virtual objects.
-* **Medical Imaging:** Tracking anatomical structures or medical instruments for diagnostics and surgery.
+* [Medical Imaging](https://github.com/cloraronco/OpenCV-Bootcamp#tracking-in-computer-vision): Tracking anatomical structures or medical instruments for diagnostics and surgery.

 ### [Motion Model and Appearance Model](https://github.com/cloraronco/OpenCV-Bootcamp#motion-model-and-appearance-model)